 - Other security incidents and DocuSign-themed threats for investigation: new cybersecurity threats occur all the time.
-To support DocuSign information security and threat intelligence, please report security incidents and DocuSign platform and account-related threats to [email protected] for investigation.
+To support DocuSign information security and threat intelligence, please report security incidents and DocuSign platform threats to firstname.lastname@example.org for investigation.

 Threat-detection guidelines for fraudulent emails and websites

 First and foremost, if you don’t recognize the sender of a DocuSign envelope and you’re uncertain of the email’s authenticity, look for the unique security code included in all DocuSign envelopes at the bottom of the notification email.
 If you don’t see this code, don’t click on any links or open any attachments within the email.
 For more information, please review our Combating Phishing white paper.

 - Fake links

 Avoid fake links by accessing your documents directly from https://www.docusign.com using the unique security code found at the bottom of the DocuSign notification email.

 Always check where a link goes before you click on it by hovering your mouse over the link to look at the URL in your browser or email status bar (they should be hosted on docusign.com or docusign.net).
 A fraudulent link is dangerous and can:

 - Direct you to a fake website that tries to collect your personal data